pvcnt/accio/docs/extend/custom-operator/implementing.md

 ## 4. Implement your operator
 Most of the work for a developper is to implement the body of the `execute` method.
-You have access to a context, which gives you access to the following methods:
+You have access to an execution context, which gives you access to the following methods:

   * `workDir`: Path to a directory where you can safely write data.
   This directory is a temporary directory, that will be deleted once the operator is completed.
   * `env`: A [Sparkle](sparkle.html) environment, allowing you to process large amounts of data efficiently.
-  * `seed`: A long, to be used with [unstable operators](#working-with-randomness).
+  * `seed`: A "random" 64 bits integer, can can be used in [unstable operators](cookbook.html#working-with-randomness).
   * `read` and `write`: Helpers methods to read and write datasets in the working directory, in conjunction with Sparkle.

-You do **not** have to care about transferring artifacts in this method.
+**You do not have to care about transferring artifacts**.
 Indeed, some artifacts are references to some binary content (e.g., datasets).
 Such artifacts will be automatically downloaded for you before an operator starts and be made accessible in the working directory.
 Conversely, these artifacts will be automatically uploaded once an operator finishes, before the working directory is deleted.
+In other words, all artifacts are available locally in the working directory of your operator when it starts, and can be written in that same working directory.
+However, you usually do not even have to care about this, because the `read` and `write` methods manage this for you.

+You have to be careful to stay within requested resources.
+You are guaranteed to have the number of CPU cores and the amount of RAM and storage you requested; you may have more, but maybe not.
+It is the developper's job to guarantee that memory will not be exceeded and the content written will not overflow the disk.
+It can be tempting to request more than actually needed; however, the whole point of Accio is allow to run experiments in parallel on a cluster, which is not possible if all operators consume the entire resources of a machine while they do not need them.

 ## 5. Register your operator
 All operators are registered in the `fr.cnrs.liris.privamov.ops.OpsModule` class, through the [Guice](https://github.com/google/guice) framework.